 This is an important component of the formal assignments to come.

-- LRM: Define the Information Community and explain the significance of studying the information behaviors of this group (e.g. why is this research important).
+- LRM: In the first section, in approximately two to four paragraphs, define/describe your chosen Information Community and explain the significance of studying the information behaviors of this group (e.g. why is this research important).
+This can be an updated and revised version of your Blog Report #2.
+You are encouraged to use course materials to support your definition.

 - Research Paper: Introduction.
 Identify the information community being studied and why an examination of this group is significant.
 This opening section should conclude with an overview of what topics related to the information needs and information-seeking behaviors of the community the paper will address.